 My first day at D-Wave is 13 October 2015, the Tuesday after Thanksgiving.
 My last day at OWGM is 9 October 2015, the preceding Friday; I’m not taking any time off in-between.

-The timing is a challenge, since Amelia is due to give birth any day now; her delivery window is 13 October – 10 November, though she could give birth earlier or later (she’s already gone into false labour once!).
+The timing is a challenge, since The Missus is due to give birth any day now; her delivery window is 13 October – 10 November, though she could give birth earlier or later (she’s already gone into false labour once!).
 I would like to start work before the birth so that I can show up fully conscious, but at the end of the day it’ll happen when it happens.
-I’m just hoping that Amelia doesn’t go into labour mid-day on the 13th, since I’d rather not have to dash out the door halfway through my first day of work.
+I’m just hoping that The Missus doesn’t go into labour mid-day on the 13th, since I’d rather not have to dash out the door halfway through my first day of work.

 Separately from the baby, the timing also presents some challenges in terms of using my vacation time.
 I’d been saving my vacation time so that it could be portioned out next year during my parental leave, so I have quite a bit left.
 However, since I’m a lawyer (and thus not subject to the Employment Standards Act), my unused vacation time doesn’t get paid out when I leave – it just vanishes.
 I’ve booked a few extra days off in my last week or so, but that’s it.